lixinW/ship-hats-docs/ship-hats-overview.md

 ## Features

-The platform offers following features:
+The SHIP-HATS platform offers following features:
 - **Visibility & Transparency:** Have a better understanding of how your project is being carried out
 - **Speedy Time to Market:** Promotes faster delivery of features, fixes and updates
 - **Reduce Procurement:** Access a range of tools instead of sourcing individually